GitHub-Sofyan/academic-personal-1/content/home/skills.md

   icon = "skating"
   icon_pack = "fas"
   name = "3D Motion Analysis"
   description = "I have been using VICON Nexus for 3D motion analysis alot of over the years, especially currently for my PhD.
-Currently however I have learned and helped to conduct studies using the XSens system."
+Recently I have learned and helped to conduct studies using other systems such as the XSens and the SIMI."

 [[feature]]
   icon = "python"